-One of the main challenges for the industry is to design ships while saving time and money.
-In this respect, the first solution brought by virtual reality is to enhance project reviews making it possible to correct design mistakes at an early stage and to create fewer prototypes.
+One of the main challenges for the industry is to design ships and boats while saving time and money.
+In this respect, the first solution brought by virtual reality in shipbuilding is to enhance project reviews making it possible to correct design mistakes at an early stage and to create fewer prototypes.

 An excellent case in point is Groupe Beneteau, one of the industry leaders in large custom-built yachts.
-For them, interior layout is a key challenge, and the use of TechViz 3D visualization software has helped the company to develop a competitive edge, being able to test and optimize all sorts of configurations.
+For them, interior layout is a key challenge, and the use of TechViz virtual reality software has helped the company to develop a competitive edge, being able to test and optimize all sorts of configurations.

-Until the implementation of VR, the development process used to include physical prototypes of the different parts of their boats.
+Until the implementation of VR, ship building design process used to include physical prototypes of the different parts of their boats.
 If the design of a specific space was to be modified, it could take days or even weeks to alter the foam prototype before validation.
-With TechViz, modifications made within Dassault Systems’ Catia CAD software can be visualized without delay in a VR headset.
+With TechViz, modifications made within Catia CAD software can be visualized without delay in a VR headset.
 Not only has this saved a lot of time in the development process and avoided costly reworks, it has also helped the company optimize the layout through an iterative process.

-Large ships, whether they are shipping or military vessels are usually one of a kind.
-Making sure they can be properly operated and maintained is a key concern that can now be addressed easily thanks to XR.
+Whether they are shipping or military vessels, large ships are usually one of a kind.
+Making sure they can be properly operated and maintained is a key concern that can now be addressed easily thanks to VR or AR.

-To meet those requirements, MDL can count on its virtual reality Lab consisting in: VR headsets, a large multi-channel high resolution Powerwall combined to an optical tracking system, a full body suit to track users body and movement in the virtual space, and TechViz, real-time visualization software for engineering enabling to display 3D models in real-time, providing a broad range of functionalities fitting MDL’s use cases.
+To meet those requirements, MDL can count on its virtual reality Lab consisting in: VR headsets, a large multi-channel high resolution Powerwall combined to an optical tracking system, a full body suit to track users' body and movement in the virtual space, and TechViz, vr for engineering software enabling to display CAD models in virtual reality in real-time, providing a broad range of functionalities fitting MDL’s use cases.

 Mr. Deshpande added that “Warships and Submarine construction is very complex and has stringent quality standards.
 VR helps us in innovating, anticipating errors and risks at an early stage of conception.
 It helps our customers to visualize the ship in an immersive environment and allow them to suggest any modification in design before releasing for production”.

 Since using VR, many stake holders from different divisions of MDL, can go through the design review process to validate ship design.
 This helps them in identifying issues and in making changes in real-time at an early stage of the project review.
-It also greatly helps in making decision making processes faster.
+It also greatly helps in taking decisions faster.

 VR Collaboration for smoother co-conception

 To resolve this challenge, the use of VR appears to be an obvious choice.
-It is no accident if many of the main players of the sector have chosen TechViz to help them address the issue.
-Using TechViz virtual reality Collaboration software, all teams are brought closer together and can work on the same project review in VR from a distance and with military-grade data-security.
+It is no accident if many players of the shipbuilding industry have chosen TechViz to help them address the issue.
+Using TechViz VR Collaboration software, all teams are brought closer together and can work on the same project review in VR from a distance and with military-grade data-security.
 Each user can see a 3D avatar of other users in a virtual environment and can point out changes, advantages or flaws, directly on the same 3D model, in real time.
 Only the coordinates and actions of the users are exchanged, not the model, so that the whole collaboration session is immune to hacking or surveillance.

-TechViz provides solutions for making easy digital design reviews with many collaborators in virtual reality, even if they are not in the same location.
-Discover why other companies chose our solution for their product review:
+TechViz provides a VR for business solution for making easy digital design reviews with many collaborators in virtual reality, even if they are not in the same location.
+Discover why other companies chose our solution for their product review.